We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 Work in an alcohol and other drugs context:

-This course will provide you with an overview of the alcohol and other drugs field, as well as teaching you how to effectively work with clients.
+This course will provide you with an overview of the alcohol and other drugs sector, as well as teach you how to effectively work with clients.
 You will learn about the different types of substances, as well as the effects they can have on people's lives.

-Assess needs of clients with alcohol and other drugs issues:
+Assess the needs of clients with alcohol and other drug issues:

 As an addiction worker, you will need to be able to assess the needs of your clients.
 This course will teach you how to effectively assess the needs of clients, as well as how to develop individualised care plans.